-- the school is an approved secondary school offering an approved course of secondary studies, and - the scholarship is supported by the Australian Government as approved by the relevant Minister: - o Indigenous Youth Leadership Programme (IYLP), or - o Cape York Institute's Academic Leaders Secondary (ALS), or - $\circ$ $\;$ Higher Expectations Programme (Northern Territory), or - $\circ$ $\;$ Rosemary Bishop Indigenous Education Scholarship (RBS), or - $\circ \quad \text{Sporting Chance Programme, or} \\$ - Kajji Foundation Scholarship, or - Australian Indigenous Education Foundation Scholarship Programmeme (AIEF).
+- the school is an approved secondary school offering an approved course of secondary studies, and - the scholarship is supported by the Australian Government as approved by the Minister for Social Services: - Indigenous Youth Leadership Programme (IYLP), or - o Cape York Institute's Academic Leaders Secondary (ALS), or - o Higher Expectations Programme (Northern Territory), or - o Rosemary Bishop Indigenous Education Scholarship (RBS), or - Sporting Chance Programme, or - o Kajji Foundation Scholarship, or - Australian Indigenous Education Foundation Scholarship Programme (AIEF) or - o Woomera Education Scholarship Trust (WEST).

-Further scholarships may be added, as approved by the relevant Minister, from time to time.
+Further scholarships may be added, as approved by the Minister for Social Services, from time to time.

-35.3 Mobility Provisions for Welfare Reform Designated Trial Sites
+35.3 Mobility Provisions for Welfare Reform in the four participating communities

 The Cape York Welfare Reform is a partnership between the four communities of Aurukun, Coen, Hope Vale, and Mossman Gorge, the Australian Government, the Queensland Government and the Cape York Institute for Policy and Leadership.
-The period for the Reform runs from 1 July 2008 to 31 December 2013.
+The period for the Reform runs from 1 July 2008 to 31 December 2015.
 The Mobility Provisions enable eligible students in the four communities to receive the ABSTUDY away from home entitlements to attend a secondary school outside their community.